This mum opens up about varicose and spider veins during pregnancy

-“The masseuse who I still see was so concerned about my leg condition as I was only just 16 weeks pregnant and suggested I see a lady who was highly trained in reflexology.
-After making an appointment with her she then decided she didn’t want to see me as it was to risky being pregnant,” says Marley.
+“The masseuse who I still see was so concerned about my leg condition as I was only just 16 weeks pregnant and suggested I see a lady who was highly trained in reflexology,” says Marley.

 “I’m currently still getting lymphatic drainage massages every couple of weeks, my partner lightly massages them every day to try boost the circulation, I walk in the water to help boost them and lay down with my feet up as much as I can.

-“By the end of the day some days I can barely touch my legs, I’m also starting to get fluid around my ankles and my stockings cut into them.”
+“By the end of the day, I can barely touch my legs, I’m also starting to get fluid around my ankles and my stockings cut into them.”